-- the exclusion process uses: Refinitiv and ISS Datadesk; - the valuation of sustainability risk is mainly based on Refinitiv data and ISS Datadesk data.
-Whenever the issuer's sustainability risk cannot be measured by neither Refinitiv nor ISS Datadesk, the Investment Manager is requested to submit his internal ESG score and analysis which is further analysed by NEAM and compare with other ESG ratings providers and others public information.
+- ESG score: Refinitiv, ISS; - the exclusion process uses: Refinitiv, ISS, public information; - the valuation of sustainability risk is mainly based on Refinitiv data and ISS Datadesk data.
+Whenever the issuer's sustainability risk cannot be measured by neither Refinitiv nor ISS

+Datadesk, the Investment Manager is requested to submit his internal ESG score and analysis which is further analysed by the Management Company and compare with other ESG ratings providers and others public information.